-- 1. The official day of receipt shall be the day of the next regularly-scheduled meeting of the Commission immediately following the day of submission. - 2.
-The public hearing shall commence within 65 days of the day of receipt. - 3.
-The public hearing shall be completed within 35 days after such hearing commences. - 4.
+- 2. The public hearing shall commence within 65 days of the date of receipt. - 3.
+The public hearing shall be closed within 35 days after such hearing commences. - 4.
 A decision shall be rendered not later than 65 days after completion of such hearing. - 5.
 Extensions: - a.
 The petitioner or applicant may consent to one or more extensions of any period specified in items 2 through 4 above, provided the total extension of all such periods shall not exceed 65 days. - b.
 Additional extensions may apply if an application has also been submitted to the Inland Wetlands Commission, pursuant to Section 8-7d(e) of the General Statutes.